 c.
 1200, daungerous, "difficult to deal with, arrogant, severe" (the opposite of affable), from Anglo-French dangerous, Old French dangeros (12c., Modern French dangereux), from danger "power, power to harm, mastery, authority, control" (see danger).

-In Chaucer, it means "hard to please, reluctant to give;" sense of "full of danger, risky" is from late 15c.
-Other words used in this sense included dangersome (1560s), dangerful (1540s).
+In Chaucer, it can mean "hard to please; reluctant to give; overbearing."
+The modern sense of "involving danger, hazardous, unsafe, risky, liable to inflict injury or harm" is from c.
+1400.
+Other words formerly used in this sense included dangersome (1560s), dangerful (1540s).
 Related: Dangerously.